wongzw/IS4242_Group_4/README.md

 ---
 <b> Note </b>
-1. Code has been tested on both Windows and Mac with `openCV===4.6.0.66` and `Requirements.txt` was build using a windows laptop
+1. Code has been tested on both Windows and Mac with `openCV===4.6.0.66` and `Requirements.txt` was build using a windows laptop.

 2. `tensorflow-intel` was used in this build.
 If you are using a Macbook with <b> M1 or M2 chip </b>, you will need to manually install `tensorflow-macos` instead.
 You may refer to https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706